GIFT City Explained: What It Means for NRIs, Foreign Investors, and Indian Markets

 This shift also led to the introduction of products such as GIFT City Nifty, which replaced Singapore-based index derivatives.

-What Is GIFT City Nifty?
+What Is GIFT Nifty?

-GIFT City Nifty is a derivatives contract based on the Nifty index and traded on exchanges operating from GIFT City.
+GIFT Nifty is a derivatives contract based on the Nifty index and traded on exchanges operating from GIFT City.
 It allows global investors to gain exposure to Indian equity markets through an India-based international financial centre.

 All trading and settlement in GIFT City Nifty occur in foreign currencies, not Indian rupees, making it suitable for cross-border participation.